 - a.
-Repeat of Developer's Tests: The evaluator repeated a subset of the developer's tests; - b.
-Verification of the cryptographic implementation: The evaluator verified that the claimed cryptographic implementation was present in the TOE; - c.
-NFS shares access control: The evaluator verified the access control permissions applied to exports are enforced; and - d.
-Cluster settings: The evaluator verified that cluster changes are propagated to all nodes in the cluster.
+Repeat of Developer's Tests: The evaluator repeated a subset of the developer's tests - b.
+Cryptographic Implementation Verification: The evaluator verified that the claimed cryptographic implementation was present in the TOE. - c.
+Audit function: The evaluator verified that the TOE could generate audit records for auditable events. - d.
+Available services before user authentication: The evaluator verified the services that were available to users prior to authentication. - e.
+Trusted update: The evaluator verified the TOE software modules can be updated automatically.